awolffromspace/nes-emu/README.md

 ## Introduction

 This aims to be a cycle-accurate NES emulator, developed with the goal of learning more about emulators and computer architecture.
-Currently, audio and mappers other than mapper 0 and 1 have not been implemented.
+Currently, audio and mappers other than 0, 1, 2, 3, and 7 have not been implemented.
 Also, VSync with a 60 Hz monitor is currently required for proper frame timing.

 ## Usage (Debian Linux)